chesterkyles/TIL/git/merging-vs-rebasing.md

 # Merging vs Rebasing

 The `git rebase` command has a reputation for being magical Git voodoo that beginners should stay away from, but it can actually make life much easier for a development team when used with care.
-In this article, we’ll compare `git rebase` with the related `git merge` command and identify all of the potential opportunities to incorporate rebasing into the typical Git workflow.
+Comparison of `git rebase` with the related `git merge` command is explained below.

 ## Conceptual Overview